East Midlands: Manufacturing

 FKI who own Brush Electrical Machines is in Loughborough, home to the Energy Technologies Institute and John Taylor & Co, which although entering administration in 2009, is the largest bell foundry in the world.
-Eco-Bat Technologies, based in South Darley, west of Matlock, smelt and mine lead, and are the world's biggest producer of lead, and own eighteen sites across the world.
-Doff Portland, off the A611 at Hucknall, make horticultural pesticides such as slug killer.
-Dow Hyperlast makes polyurethane products off the A6015 at Birch Vale near Hayfield in north-west Derbyshire, next to the River Sett.
+Eco-Bat Technologies, based in South Darley, smelt, mine lead, being the world's biggest producer, and own eighteen sites across the world.
 Scott Bader develop and manufacture polyester resins for glass-reinforced plastic (fiberglass, and gelcoats) at Wollaston.

-Tata Steel Tubes Europe is in Corby, along the A427 near the A43 roundabout.
+Tata Steel Tubes Europe is in Corby.
 Barnes Aerospace have their European headquarters in central Derby.
-JJ Churchill make turbine blades for jet engines in the east of Market Bosworth, next to the Battlefield Line Railway.
+JJ Churchill make turbine blades for jet engines in the east of Market Bosworth.
 Ross Ceramics north of Derby make ceramic cores for casting turbine blades (at Rolls-Royce).
 The Alumasc Group is in Burton Latimer.
-Sealed Air UK on the Telford Way Industrial Estate near Kettering General Hospital makes Bubble Wrap, which its parent USA company invented in 1960.
-Nearby is Cooney Marine, who make stainless steel davits (marine cranes) and passerelles, and Rothenberger UK (hardware equipment).
-AVK Group make plumbing fittings and valves on the A6192 south of Staveley.
-NSK Ltd. has a bearings factory in Newark-on-Trent, its European HQ.
-Illuma Lighting makes industrial lighting next to the railway in Castle Donington.
+Sealed Air UK on the Telford Way Industrial Estate, makes Bubble Wrap, which its parent USA company invented in 1960.

-The Motor Industry Research Association has an important test track at Higham on the Hill near Hinckley.
+The Motor Industry Research Association has an important test track at Higham on the Hill.
 Hendrickson Europe make truck suspensions at Sywell Airport.
 Timsons make printers in Kettering.
 Heckler & Koch is in Lenton.
-In Worksop near the A60/A57 roundabout Cinch Connectors (part of Safran) have their European plant, making D-subminiature connectors (found on the back of computers); on the Dukeries Industrial Estate, Worksop Galvanizers (Wedge Group) have the largest galvanizing bath (zinc) in the UK, able to fit up to 29 metres in length.
-Cooper Bussmann (former Hawker Fusegear) makes electrical fuses in Burton on the Wolds off the B676.
+On the Dukeries Industrial Estate, Worksop Galvanizers (Wedge Group) have the largest galvanizing bath (zinc) in the UK.
+Cooper Bussmann (formerly Hawker Fusegear) makes electrical fuses in Burton on the Wolds.
 Pearce Signs, one of the UK's largest sign-makers, is based in New Basford.
 Nylacast is an international engineered plastics company based in Humberstone, Leicester.
-Sapa are at Tibshelf on the B6014, on the Saw Pit Lane Industrial Estate with Storetec, the UK base of Wanzl shopping trolleys.
-Langley Holdings in Retford own Clarke Chapman, Piller Power Systems, and ARO Welding Technologies.
+Sapa are on the Saw Pit Lane Industrial Estate with Storetec, the UK base of Wanzl shopping trolleys.